The 485MW combined-cycle Long Ridge energy generation project is being developed in Hannibal, Ohio. Credit: Kiewit.

 Long Ridge power plant location and background

-The final investment decision on the project was taken in February 2019, with construction works beginning in May 2019.
+The Long Ridge energy generation project was approved by the Ohio Power Siting Board (OPSB) in July 2017.
+The final investment decision (FID) on the project was taken in February 2019, with construction works commencing in May 2019.

 The Long Ridge power plant was originally planned as a gas-fired combined-cycle power plant, but the decision to convert it to run on carbon-free hydrogen was announced in October 2020.

-LREG submitted a letter of notification to the OPSB in July 2021, seeking an amendment to the project’s approval certificate to authorise the use of up to 20% hydrogen in the combustion turbine’s hydrogen and natural gas fuel blend.
+LREG submitted a letter of notification to the OPSB in July 2021, seeking an amendment to the project’s approval certificate to authorise the use of up to 20% hydrogen in the combustion turbines’ hydrogen and natural gas fuel blend.

 Long Ridge power plant make-up